Author: Erin B.-Guest Blogger

 Classroom behavior management tools - Teacher Created Resources

 And last but not least, sand timers.
 I know you’re thinking—“Lady, do you live under a rock?
 Those things are digital now!”
 That is true.
 I use digital timers a lot, even the ones that only vibrate.
-However, I also have students who get alarmed pick up on the sound of the vibrating timers.
+However, I also have students who get alarmed when they pick up on the sound of the vibrating timers.
 There are times when I don’t want the students to hear the timer.
-Only I, or my classroom paras need to know when time is up.
+Only I, or my classroom paras, need to know when time is up.
 That is why I love sand timers to help with time and behavior management.
 They are perfect for just that!
 This particular one is jumbo in size and is for 1 minute.
 I splurged on this big one, but quickly realized I needed more of them in other time increments.

 Do you use any of these classroom behavior management tools in your own classroom?
 Or have similar ideas we all need to hear about?
 Leave a comment; I’d love to stop back by to read your ideas!
 If you want to stay up to date with MY classroom ideas, don’t forget to follow my blog, Creating & Teaching.